 The work would involve translating statistical primitives, of course, but also redesigning the library to take advantage of Futhark's unique features (such as the module system) and restrictions.

-If you would rather port a useful non-statistics library, that would also be welcome.
+If you would rather port a useful non-statistics library (maybe some deep learning!), that would also be welcome.
 In particular, machine learning or linear algebra primitives would be useful.